sgtzym/deno-htmx-playground/README.md

 # Deno HTMX Test

-Build server-rendered web apps with [Deno](https://deno.com) 🦕 – using SQLite, Hono, HTMX, and Alpine.
+Building server-rendered web apps with [Deno](https://deno.com) 🦕 – using SQLite, Hono, HTMX, and Alpine.

-**Note:** This is a playground repo for testing the stack.
+**Note:** This is a playground repo for testing the stack and educational purposes only - use at own risk.

 ## Stack